Congratulations on your acceptance!

 As explained in your letter of admission, in order to secure your admission to our program, you must complete French language instruction prior to registration to our Faculty.
 The French language course must be completed before the end of the registration period (end of August).

-By “completing an intensive French language instruction at the Intermediate 2 level”, we intend for you to have successfully completed a French language course with the following characteristics:
+By “completing an intensive French language instruction at the High Intermediate level”, we intend for you to have successfully completed a French language course with the following characteristics:

 - The course must be university-level (usually 300-level) classified as High Intermediate;